openstreetmap/iD/RELEASING.md

 ### Prep
-- If you don't have a `transifex.auth` file in the root of your iD checkout, you'll need to create a Transifex account, ask @quincylvania or @bhousel for admin rights on the iD project, and then create this file with contents like<br><pre>
+- If you don't have a `transifex.auth` file in the root of your iD checkout, you'll need to create a Transifex account, ask @tyr_asd or @bhousel for admin rights on the iD project, and then create this file with contents like<br><pre>
      {"user": "yourusername", "password": "*******"}</pre>This file is not version-controlled and will not be checked in.